Divišov: Economy

-At the end of the 19th century, a factory for the production and processing of velvet was established here, and its products was appreciated even abroad.
+In 1870, a factory for the production and processing of velvet was established here, and its products was appreciated even abroad.
 In 1948, Jaroslav Simandl founded a factory for speedway motorcycles of the Jawa brand.

-Divišov is an industrial centre: beside Jawa, there is a transport company, a heavy machinery factory and an electronic equipment plant.
-Divišov also became known as a fish farming area.

 Transport

-The D1 motorway from Prague to Brno passes through the northern part of the territory.
+The D1 motorway from Prague to Brno runs through the northern part of the territory.

 Sport

 There is a motorcycle speedway stadium in Divišov.
 It was opened in 1955 and hosts international races every year.